stratisproject/Documentation/source/SmartContracts/Tutorial3-ExtendingHelloWorld/hello-world-extension-tutorial-introduction.rst

        PersistentState.SetInt32("Index", value);
    }

-Every node receives this state update once the related transaction has been mined, and the same is true of every update made by ``PersistentState.Set*()``.
-Therefore, in terms of cycling through the greeting, the persisting of the index across the network allows each node to carry on where the last one left off.
+Every node receives this state update once the related transaction has been mined, and the same is true of any state update made by ``PersistentState.Set*()``.
+Therefore, in terms of cycling through the greetings, the persisting of the index across the network allows each node to carry on where the last one left off.

 What happens if you call Hello World 2 methods locally?
 ---------------------------------------------------------

 Related to the previous subsection is the question of what happens if you call either ``HelloWorld2.SayHello()`` and ``HelloWorld2.AddGreeting()`` using the ``/api/SmartContracts/local-call`` API call.
-Based on the knowledge that local smart contract calls make a copy of the persisted state but never persist any changes they make, the following predications can be made:
+Based on the knowledge that local smart contract calls make a copy of the persisted state but never persist any changes they make, the following predictions can be made:

 1. ``SayHello()`` returns the next greeting.
-This continues until a node creates a transaction containing a ``SayHello()`` call, which is then succesfully mined.
+This continues until a node creates a transaction containing a ``SayHello()`` call, which is then successfully mined.
-2. ``AddGreeting()``returns "Added '*the_new_greeting*!' as a greeting.".
+2. ``AddGreeting()`` returns "Added '*the_new_greeting*!' as a greeting.".
 However, the new greeting will never be displayed by any ``SayHello()`` call.

 If you like, you can check the results of calling Hello World 2 methods locally.